 Even though there is a spectrum of skill in crochet, most don’t realize how to assess and build their crochet knowledge and skills in a meaningful way.

 After all, most of us have been self-taught, without a clear way of identifying what our skills are or how to build them.

 How do you know for sure… or, are you just guessing?

-FAQ 2: How do I know which career to choose?
+FAQ 2: How do I know which crochet job to choose?

-After you read through all 3 crochet careers that we outline below, you may wonder which one is right for you.
+After you read through all 3 crochet jobs that are outlined below, you may wonder which one is right for you.